Layr-Labs/eigenlayer-contracts/docs/core/StrategyManager.md

 ## Burning Slashed Shares

+Slashed shares are marked as burnable, and anyone can call `burnShares` to transfer them to the default burn address.
+Burnable shares are stored in `burnableShares`, an [EnumerableMap](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.9.0/contracts/utils/structs/EnumerableMap.sol) with strategy contract addresses as keys and associated view functions.
 The following methods handle burning of slashed shares:
 * [`StrategyManager.increaseBurnableShares`](#increaseburnableshares)
 * [`StrategyManager.burnShares`](#burnshares)